 The property market cycle moves at different rates, even varying from street-by-street.
 For sure, over a long period, the chances are that property prices will rise; but you can’t be sure of it.
 That’s why the best property investments are made for the potential of long-term rentability.

 And get this: if you buy a property that will rent easily, and it continues to do so, the value to another investor is more likely to hold.
-That’s because of the return it can give.
+That’s because of the investment return it can give.
 So it’s a double whammy: investing for rental income means you steer towards the investment properties that are more likely to hold and increase their value.

 Even in a recession, people need somewhere to live.
 Investors need income to sustain their investment.
 If you invest in the right property, you’ll satisfy both needs.

 What do you need to know before you invest?

 Before you invest, you’ll need to do a lot of research.
 You’ll need to assess the property’s rentability.
 You’ll need to pay attention to factors such as proximity to amenities, local infrastructure, regeneration projects, and local transport.
 Think about who your potential tenants are and the type of property that is most suited to them.

 We use an 89-point checklist to run due diligence on an investment opportunity.
 This disciplined approach takes the emotion out of an investment decision and makes sure that you consider every pertinent fact associated with the property on offer.
 (You can see how this works by watching this video, which details the Gladfish 89-point due diligence checklist.)